This class gives children their first taste of a school environment.

 OPEN TO CURRENT AND PROSPECTIVE FAMILIES

 Sing Shalom classes introduce Jewish themes and holidays, and celebrate community and family through song, supporting parents and caregivers in introducing their children to a diverse, culturally rich Jewish heritage.
 Sing Shalom classes use the internationally recognized Music Together early childhood music education program for mixed ages, enriched with a carefully selected collection of familiar (and not-so familiar) Jewish songs from throughout the world.
-Visit truckeetahoemt.com for more information.
+Visit truckeetahoemt.com for more information and to register.

 WEDNESDAY AND THURSDAY AFTERNOONS